tranlv/wiki-link/README.md

 Development Setup
 ---

-Wiki-link was developed using python 3.6 ,simply run the following on your development environment
+Wiki-link was developed using python 3.6 ,simply run the following on your development environment:

 ```
 $pip install -r requirements.txt